New York Transportation Grants

 Mar 10, 2025

-This funding opportunity is designed to assist state, county, and municipal agencies, as well as qualified nonprofits, in implementing traffic safety initiatives through education, enforcement, and community engagement in New York State.
+This funding opportunity is designed for state, county, and municipal agencies, as well as qualified nonprofits, to implement initiatives that enhance traffic safety through education, enforcement, and community engagement in New York State.

 Application Deadline